Skip to content

 Response

-The HTTP Response in SOAP XML format is formatted and displayed in the bottom section:
+The HTTP response, formatted in SOAP XML, is displayed in the bottom section:

 soap_definition_editor_response_body